C.J. Abrams Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace the league.

-- The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.
+- The Blue Jays have a 3.75 team ERA that ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs allowed (163 total, 1.2 per game).

-- Berrios will look to claim his 10th win when he makes the start for the Blue Jays, his 27th of the season.
-He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- The right-hander's most recent time out came on Thursday against the Baltimore Orioles, when he tossed six innings, surrendering five earned runs while giving up nine hits.
+- His last time out came on Friday against the Cleveland Guardians, when the righty went 5 2/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.